4 September 25th, 1946

 “Beit Midrash” meaning “house of study;” a place for dedicated Torah/Talmud study↩︎

-In other words, he begun to assimilate and leave the community; he’s gone “off the derekh”, as the kids say↩︎
+In other words, he begun to assimilate and leave the community; he’s gone “off the derekh”, as the kids say.
+At this point, he was already in the early stages of his secular opera career.↩︎

 “topsy-turvy”↩︎